 What is commercial management in construction?

 In the construction industry, commercial managers are responsible for analyzing the fixed and variable costs of the entire project.
-They compare those costs to the anticipated income from tenants and business activity within the completed building to ensure the project remains feasible and profitable for the owners.
+They compare those costs to the anticipated income from tenants and business activity within the completed building.
+From this, they can ensure that project remains feasible and profitable for the owners.

 In any business, the goal is to maximize profitability and identify business opportunities that will generate greater revenue for the organization.
 A commercial construction project is no different.
-The project must be completed in a fiscally prudent manner to ensure that strategic decisions in regards to the progress of the construction are made using real quantifiable numbers to justify those ideas.
+The project’s completion must be in a fiscally prudent manner.
+This ensures the use of strategic decisions regarding the progress of the construction and utilization of real quantifiable numbers to justify those ideas.

 The commercial management team is invaluable to commercial construction.
 Since they handle the business operations, it’s their job to consult with architects on the feasibility of their designs.
 Commercial managers oversee costs forecast by site supervisors to ensure any excess costs for materials or labour are offset by savings in other areas of the project.
 The commercial managers keep the project moving forward and ensure budgets remain realistic and achievable.